Treatment Type: Lifestyle Practices

 Posted Apr.
 12, 2018

-Biggest dental problem in pets by far is dental plaque and subsequent tartar formation which causes periodontal disease (gingivitis and gingivo-stomatitis).
+The biggest dental problem in pets by far is the dental plaque and subsequent tartar formation which causes periodontal disease (gingivitis and gingivostomatitis).

-Brushing your dogs teeth is vital in prevention of plaque and tart formation, thus preventing subsequently developing diseases.
+Brushing your dog's teeth is vital in the prevention of plaque and tart formation, thus preventing subsequently developing diseases.

 It's not easy (depending on your dog's temperament) to teach your dog to allow you to brush its teeth, but it's very valuable and you should do it at least once a week.

 The only alternative to this is ultrasonic teeth cleaning by your vet, at least once a year, possibly more frequently.
 Though a much more convenient procedure for yourself it's costly and requires general anesthesia in order to be executed thoroughly which is the only way it makes sense, if your vet doesn't anesthetize your dog, they can can only clean supragingival parts of teeth (above gum line) which removes less significant portion of tart, since the one causing major problems is the subgingival (under the gum line) portion.